 - Living cost in Australia for one person: $2,835 per month

 - Average living expenses for a couple: $4,118 per month

 - Average monthly living expenses for a family of 4: $5,378

-Input your own details to find out how your living expenses really compare with the national average.
+Input your details into our ‘living expenses calculator’ to find out how your living expenses compare with the national average.

 Banks don’t just rely on the HEM